ThriledLokki983/fe-base/TROUBLESHOOTING.md

 ### Rollup Error: Cannot find module @rollup/rollup-linux-x64-gnu

 This error is related to an npm bug with optional dependencies.
-To fix:
+There are two ways to solve this:

+#### Method 1: Clean Installation

 1. Remove node_modules and package-lock.json:
    ```bash